 - Worked in a mental hospital as an occupational therapist.

-- Back to college to do a degree in comparative religion and train to teach (which I never did though my dad keeps reminding me that I have a degree in the attic and when am I going to get a proper job???).
+- Back to college to do a degree in comparative religion and train to teach (though my dad used to say to me that I have a degree in the attic and when am I going to get a proper job???).

 - Taught meditation.

 - Decided I wanted to be a full time writer.
 Did loads of writing courses.